felgueres/clustered-ab-test/README.md

 ### General approach and challenges

-This project can be conceived as a 4-step process.

 1) _Feature construction_

 Essentially, the consumption of each user at any given time period can be thought of as an independent feature.